Charity backs crackdown on vapes to tackle ‘epidemic’ of child addiction

 Ash Scotland said most youngsters choose disposables, which can cost £2, and called for the sale of them to be banned on health and environmental grounds.

-The consultation is considering “restricting the supply and sale of disposable vapes”, but the charity urged for them to be outlawed, and for legislation to be brought in as soon as possible.
+The consultation is considering “restricting the supply and sale of disposable vapes”, but the charity called for them to be outlawed, and for legislation to be brought in as soon as possible.

 Sheila Duffy, chief executive of Ash Scotland, said: “We welcome the commitment of the governments at Holyrood and Westminster to prioritise actions aimed at tackling the alarming upsurge of children using e-cigarettes.